About This Project

 Role on Team

-This application allows for a bank’s customers to redeem rewards points they receive from spending for cash back, merchandise, travel, and gift cards.
-This application also has a customer service portal for customer service representatives to assist customers with account issues and an administrative tool for bank managers to setup bank rewards programs and set account permissions.
+This application allows for a bank’s customers to redeem rewards points they receive from spending to receive cash back, merchandise, travel, and gift cards.
+This application also has a customer service portal for customer service representatives to assist customers with account issues and an administrative tool for bank managers to set up bank rewards programs and set account permissions.

 • Primary audience: Bank Rewards Customers

-As the UX designer for this project, I collaborated with multiple stakeholders including product owners, project managers, and developers to define requirements for, and create an interactive prototype that could be demo’ed for current and prospective clients.
+As the Product Designer, I collaborated with multiple stakeholders including product owners, project managers, and developers to define requirements for, and create an interactive prototype that could be shown to current and prospective clients.

 Without access to current users, I gathered data from the first application (from user interviews and surveys) to better understand user’s motivations.